About Camilla Sage

 So the negotiation continues.

-Women rarely arrive asking for nervous system regulation.
 Most simply say they are tired of living this way.

 Why this work is different

-Knowledge alone rarely shifts a nervous system that has learned to brace.
-What tends to change patterns is helping the body experience food and eating as safe again.
+What tends to change patterns is helping the body feel supported and regulated, and experience food and eating as safe again.

-When we work together we look not only at what you eat, but also at the state from which you eat.
 The cycles between restriction and urgency, control and collapse, shame and restarting are explored within the broader context of nervous system regulation.

 Another woman shared this after our work together